markziemann/dee2/notes/singularity_walkthrough.md

 nohup bash -c 'while true ; do singularity run -B $(pwd)/tmp:/tmp mziemann_tallyup-2018-01-18-xxx.img ; done'
 ```

 Now try to schedule jobs.
-Below is an example sbatch file.
+Below is an example sbatch file that works for me.
 Modify memory requirements and target organism as needed.
 ```
 #!/bin/bash
 # NOTE: To activate a SLURM option, remove the whitespace between the '#' and 'SBATCH'